whitecube/winbooks-on-web-php-client/README.md

 ```

 ### Getting data
-All getter methods will return the JSON data directly from WoW, already decoded.
+All getter methods will return the JSON data directly from WoW, already decoded and wrapped into Object Model instances when possible.

 To get all results from an object model, use the `all($object_model)` method.